 10. Medications

-Many medications that help you relieve bloating effects are Pantop and Rantac.
+Many medications that help you relieve bloating effects are Pantoprazole and Rantac.
 It directly helps you to improve the bloating effect.
 If you feel nauseated, you can also take an Emeset tablet.
 Make sure you consult your doctor before taking the medications.

-When to See a doctor?
+When You Should See a Doctor

 Final Thoughts